ben-arnold/washb-geopair/README.md

 `Running under: macOS Monterey 12.6`

-In this repository we have created a Docker container and have used the `renv` package to archive the package versions so that you and reproduce the exact compute environment on an instance of R Studio Server, should you wish to do so.
+In this repository we have used the `renv` package to archive the package versions so that you and reproduce the exact compute environment, should you wish to do so.

 ### Installation Guide and Instructions for Use (Desktop)